kpiris/bcbbr/README.md

 Also tries to import an organization export to the only organization vault the account should be a confirmed owner or admin of.

-After importing the vault(s) it tries to restore the attachments backups present on that exports directory.
+After importing the vault(s) it tries to restore the latest attachments backup present on the exports directory.
+If the account is a confirmed owner or admin of one and only one organization, it also tries to restore the latest organization attachments backup present in the exports directory.

 ## Restore attachments script: